frankgiordano/PlatformTracker/README.md

 You may find this application useful and you are welcome to use it.
 The basic incident management provided may be generic enough to adapt for any incident tracking needs.

-I am posted this project for educational proposes, and I intend to continue to polish and work out all the kinks on my spare time.
+I posted this project for educational proposes, and I intend to continue to polish and work out all the kinks on my spare time.
 I may evolve the project as a place to learn and experiment.

 ## Setup, Installation, and running the application: